junerockwell/REST_NodeJS_API_Samples/API_MySQL_AWS/README.md

 # REST API for AWS with MySQL

 At the conception of this sample project, the REST API app was kept alive using PM2 on an AWS EC2.
-The MySQL was an instance created in AWS.
+The MySQL was an instance created in AWS RDS.

 **For this latest version:**
 1. I integrated JWT for API Authentication.